How Much to Lay a Patio?

 If installing porcelain tiles for your patio, then you can benefit from high-quality weatherproofing, which will prevent moisture damage.

-Tile patios are also aesthetically-pleasing and there are also a wide range of designs to choose from.
+Tile patios are also aesthetically pleasing and there is a wide range of designs to choose from.

 A downside of choosing a tile patio is that it can be difficult to install, so cutting and fitting porcelain will require a professionals help.

-They also do not offer a natural look that stone or brick offers, which not be attractive to some homeowners.
+They also do not offer a natural look that stone or brick offers, which is not attractive to some homeowners.

 Pros: